nicolas-basma/nicolas-basma/README.md

 ### Hi I'm Nico :v:

-Full-Stack Junior Developer 👨‍💻 currently studying at the prestigious programming school 4️⃣2️⃣ :m:álaga.<br>
+Full-Stack Junior Developer 👨‍💻 currently studying at the prestigious programming school 4️⃣2️⃣ :m:álaga where we learn to become developers who mainly know how to work as a team, learn from frustration ("divine treasure") and much more! <br>
-This school teaches us how the profile of a programmer should be throughout his professional life.
-Teamwork, frustration tolerance, continuous learning, and most importantly, to grow professionally while having fun programming alone and in teams.
-I am excited about the idea of contributing my energy and enthusiasm to your company and the team and being able to continue my personal development and contribute my knowledge.<br>
-Enjoy my GitHub profile! 😬
+enjoy my repo! 😬

 ```js
 const Nico = {